rya-sge/access-denied/_posts/2024-10-08-crypto-wallet-introduction.md

 ### 3. Malware

 Malware can infect your device and steal your private keys or reroute transactions to a scammer’s address.
-This particularly concerns warm wallets which are installed on a device used in everyday life, e.g. your personal computer or your telephone.
+This particularly concerns `warm/hot wallets` which are installed and accessed on a device used in everyday life, e.g. your personal computer or your telephone.

 ### 4. Human Error